DinaTaklit/Full-Stack-Web-Development-Capstone-Project/README.md

 ### GET /actors

-- Require the 'get:actors' permission
+- Require the `get:actors` permission
 - Returns a list of actors

 ```json